ActivityWatch/activitywatch.github.io/_posts/2024-05-5-introducing-tauri.md

 ## Conclusion

-`aw-tauri` is still in active development and contributions are welcome and encouraged!
-More eyes on the code will be beneficial to the project.
+`aw-tauri` is still in active development, contributions are welcome and encouraged!

+Check out the [README](https://github.com/ActivityWatch/aw-tauri/blob/master/README.md) to see the status of development, and where you can help out.

-We are hopeful that it will help solve many of our outstanding challenges, and are excited to see it shape the future of ActivityWatch.
+We are hopeful that it will help solve many of our remaining challenges, and are excited to see it help shape the future of ActivityWatch.